selenewaide/sw1-movie-search/README.md

 There are two variables at the top of the app.js file called omdb_api_key and youtube_api_key.
 The contents of these two variables needs to be amended with valid API keys obtained from OMDB and Youtube(v3).

 ###### Step 3
-Run the app.js file to render the website.
+Run the app.js file to render the website - on localhost port 9000.
 ```
 node app.js
 ```